GoodChoice-yyy8/GoodChoice-yyy8/README.md

 - ✨ Guarantee of quality of codes and good comment.
 - ✨ Fast communication.

-I look forward to working with you very soon.
+I look forward to working with you.
-Thank you for your time and consideration.
+Please give me a shout!